 Triggers are allergens, irritants, or conditions that cause your asthma symptoms to worsen.
 It's important to know what triggers your asthma symptoms.
 Triggers vary from person to person, so you will have to learn which ones are problems for you.
 While it's impossible to avoid every single asthma trigger, there may be things you can do to help.

 Below you'll find tips on dealing with various types of asthma triggers.
-If you are able to reduce your exposure to some of these triggers but still experience asthma symptoms, take the ASTHMA CONTROL TEST™* and share the results with your healthcare provider.
+If you are able to reduce your exposure to some of these triggers but still experience asthma symptoms, talk with your healthcare provider.

 Select the triggers below to find out more.